fdb/learning-git/pancakes.md

 - Poor a scoup of batter in the pan.
 - After 30 seconds, turn over the pancakes.
 - After another 30 seconds, get the pancake out of the pan.

+## Tips

+- Pancakes are nice with strawberries or ice cream!
+Experiment.
+- You can also make salty pancakes.